raig4359/fdk-client-kotlin/documentation/APPLICATION.md

 | areaCode | String? |  |
 | uid | Int? |  |

 Use this API to get the delivery modes (home-delivery/store-pickup) along with a list of pickup stores available for a given cart at a given PIN Code.
-User can then view the address of a pickup store with the help of /store-address API.
+User can then view the address of a pickup store with the help of store-address API.

 *Success Response:*